Call Recording: How to Record Calls in Business Phone System?

 KloudTalk, a cloud based phone system, lets you set up call recording instantly with just a few clicks.
 The recordings can be easily saved so that they can be accessed later.
 Individual and multiple recordings can be downloaded for playback and review.
 Recording can also be customized for specific incoming or outgoing calls as required.
 For added convenience, all recordings can be sent as an email attachment.

-Call recording for business can be used by businesses dealing in different type of industry verticals such as real estate, hospitality, travel, finance, etc. Customer support teams and sales teams are two main categories that can benefit greatly from call recordings.
+Call recording for business can be used by businesses dealing in different types of industry verticals such as real estate, hospitality, travel, finance, etc. Customer support teams and sales teams are two main categories that can benefit greatly from call recordings.

 Recorded calls can be utilized in different types of situations faced by a business as mentioned below: